hansenjn/CiliaQ/README.md

 - The package [ciliaQ_jnh.volumeViewer3D ](https://github.com/hansenjn/CiliaQ/tree/master/src/main/java/ciliaQ_jnh/volumeViewer3D) in CiliaQ represents a customised version of the code from Volume Viewer 2.0 (author: Kai Uwe Barthel, date: 01.12.2012).
 Customised variants of the code are marked by additional comments.
 The original code was retrieved from https://github.com/fiji/Volume_Viewer, which is published under the license "Public Domain" in the software project FIJI.
 - The package [ciliaQ_Prep_jnh.canny3d-thresholder](https://github.com/hansenjn/CiliaQ_Preparator/tree/master/src/main/java/ciliaQ_Prep_jnh/canny3d_thresholder) in CiliaQ Preparator represents a customized version of the canny3d-thresholder (GNU General Public License v3.0, author: Sebastian Rassmann, GitHub repository: https://github.com/sRassmann/canny3d-thresholder).

-Some functions of CiliaQ Preparator (Hysteresis thresholding, Canny3D) require additional installation of the "core" and "plugins" file from the ['3D ImageJ Suite'](https://mcib3d.frama.io/3d-suite-imagej/) to your ImageJ / FIJI distribution.
-The '3D ImageJ Suite' is licensed via a GPL - for license details visit the main page of the ['3D ImageJ Suite'](https://mcib3d.frama.io/3d-suite-imagej/).
+Some functions of CiliaQ Preparator (Hysteresis thresholding, Canny3D) require additional installation of the ['3D ImageJ Suite'](https://imagej.net/plugins/3d-imagej-suite/) to your ImageJ / FIJI distribution.
+The '3D ImageJ Suite' is licensed via a GPL - for license details visit the main page of the ['3D ImageJ Suite'](https://imagej.net/plugins/3d-imagej-suite/).

 ## Using CiliaQ
 ### System requirements